-Graviola Antioxidant Profile: Quercetin, Kaempferol, and the Flavonoids Behind the Leaf
+Graviola Antioxidant Profile: Quercetin, Kaempferol, and the Flavonoid Layer

-Graviola Antioxidant Profile: Quercetin, Kaempferol, and the Flavonoids Behind the Leaf
+Graviola Antioxidant Profile: Quercetin, Kaempferol, and the Flavonoid Layer

 The graviola conversation almost always opens with annonaceous acetogenins.
-They are genuinely interesting compounds, and our deep dive on the acetogenin mechanism covers them honestly.
-But focusing only on acetogenins misses the larger half of what makes graviola leaf extract useful as a daily supplement.
-The flavonoid and phenolic acid profile of Annona muricata is dense, well characterized in the analytical chemistry literature, and is where most of the everyday antioxidant load actually comes from.
+They are interesting compounds, and our deep dive on the acetogenin mechanism covers them.
+But focusing only on acetogenins misses the larger half of what makes a concentrated Annona muricata extract useful daily.
+The flavonoid and phenolic acid profile is where most of the everyday antioxidant load comes from.
+Labisan Graviola Capsules use a water extract from the fruit, not the leaves (fruit vs leaf safety breakdown), manufactured under Austrian EU GMP standards.

 What the Analytical Chemistry Actually Shows